BubbaHexinator/Challenge_2/README.md

 As a application manager for a local fintech startup I wanted to create an app that would allow borrowers the ability to determine if they were elligible for a loan.
 I wanted to create an app that would make the user experience as easy as possible by using CLI.
 In order to maintain the stability of the app I needed to modulize the app.
 In In this READme, I will outline what inspired me to do this project along with the different attributes that make this app so successfull.

-*Software Requirments:*
+*Software Requirments:*\
-Python package installed.
+-Python package installed.\
-instll fire and questionary to local.
+-instll fire and questionary to local.\

 As a young professional I have slowly been more interetested in my financials.
 The key to making this app was to make it as user friendly as possible.
 The main problem that inspired me to do this was the lack of user-friendly financial interfaces on the market that could gave the user a qick answer for a loan approval.
 With this tool a user can easily manage, locate and source possible loans given by a list of poplular banking institutions.

 ---
 ## Technologies
 The program is made on python version 3.9.12.
 The libraries included in the project are Fire and Questionary and import pathlib.
 The operating system is Windows 10.
 The programing interfaces used for writing code was VS code.
 You can run the code by running the file *app.py* in your terminal.
 The recommend running Gitbash in order to run the file but the provided termainal in VS code is just as good.

-##Modulizing##
+#Modulizing#\
 It was important for me to keep this app running as smooth as possible and in order to do that I had to modulize it.
 Modulizing is done by placing pieces of code into different modules or python files(.py files) which allows the application to run as one, by importing code or calculations from different modules.
 By doing this enables the code to stay intact, reduce the headache of re-writing code and creates a cleaner, nice and neat work space.
 I began modulizing my code by making two subfolders within the qualifier directory; filters and utils.
 These folders house the brunt of the coding.
 In each respected directories I inserted, and hashed out, in each .py file, a line of code at the top that says what the module does and its purpose in regards to how it interacts with the app.py file as a whole.
 Next I made a images and data folder, each in the loan_qualifier_app directory.
 The [images](images) folder houses all the images i used for the READme file.
 The [daily_rate_sheet.csv](data) holds the *daily_rate_sheet.csv*

- ##What is CLI?##
+#What is CLI?#\
 In order to ensure userability It was important for me to makes the applicatino run as smoothly and operateable as possible. because polished developers would be testing this app, but also novice new devopomers, even people with no experience.
 In order to make this user friendly it was important for me to make a Command line Interface (CLI).
 A CLI allows a user to run or operate a module with no advanced fintech knowledge or coding experience.
 Key concepts, words like variables or parameters, concepts for someone with no expeirce. for example, are not needed because the user can interact with the module in a user friendly experience.
 By importing this practice, I can take into consideration how the user must feel when taking a look at new code, or at least running it.
 Someone can feel overwhelmed when tasked to do something new, so by refereing a CLI a user can easily navigate through a modue.

 By modulizing my code I can help user better comprehend my overal working environment.
 This strategy is used in almost all coding professional work spaces and thus is why it was important for me to incorporate into my Loan Qualififer App.

-##Quesitonary and fire##
+#Quesitonary and fire#\
 The last thing you need to do is to make sure you have quesiton and fire dependcies installed in your terminal.
 In order to run this app at the CLI you need these installed.
 Also please make sure you have the correct path copied and written down for the CSV file.
 The first prompt the app warns you is "What is the path of the csv file"?.
 Please located the location of the csv file and copy and paste the path here.
 This will allow the interface to gather important information from the CSV file, otherwise the code will not work.
 I put this in as a variable so in the future if a user wants to import another CSV file they can do so.
 For example, if there are a list of potential loans from other banks, the user could import that information into another CSV file, of course with the same columns names and headers and run the script and get intriely different outcomes.
 Prety neat!

 ---

 ## Installation Guide

-#In this section, you should include detailed installation notes containing code blocks and screenshots.
+In this section, you should include detailed installation notes containing code blocks and screenshots.

 Please *pip install questionary* and *pip install fire*.
 Pandas should already be installed if you have acitaved your dev enviornment however if you don't have have pandas updated please type *pip instal pandas*